Quick Start

 Remove Objects

-With the default scene, we get some lights, objects and most importantly: the player setup.
+With the VR template, we get some lights, objects and most importantly: the player setup.

-We do not need the objects.
-Make sure to delete them by selecting them with left-click and then either delete them by right-clicking in the “Scene Outline”, or by pressing the “Del” key.
+We do not need all objects.
+Delete them by selecting them with left mouse-click and then either delete them by right-clicking in the “Scene Outline”, or by pressing the “Del” key.

 Add an Asset